What Is ITP?

 Chronic ITP

-The term, “idiopathic,” refers to a condition that has an unknown origin.
+The term “idiopathic” refers to a condition with an unknown origin.
 This term was previously used to describe ITP because the cause was unknown when the disease was first identified.

-It is now well established that the immune system plays a significant role in the development of ITP, which has led to the disease’s more recent designation as immune thrombocytopenia.
+It is now well established that the immune system plays a significant role in the development of ITP, which has led to the disease’s more recent designation as immune thrombocytopenic purpura.

-In adults, this condition may be triggered by infection with HIV, hepatitis, or H. pylori (the type of bacteria that causes stomach ulcers).
-In most children, the disorder follows a viral illness, such as the mumps or the flu.
+In adults, infection with HIV, hepatitis, or H. pylori (the type of bacteria that causes stomach ulcers) may trigger this condition.
+In most children, idiopathic thrombocytopenic purpura follows a viral illness, such as the mumps or the flu.

 Can IVIG help?